tamtran4869/sql_challenge/Clique_bait/solutions.md

 **Question 6:** What is the percentage of visits which view the checkout page but do not have a purchase event?

-Using 2 CTE tables with the first one to get id and time of visits viewing checkout and then joining to events table to get next events of these id where the event is purchase (e.g. event_id=3) and count visits in the second CTE.
+Using 2 CTE tables with the first one to get the id and time of visits viewing checkout and then joining to events table to get the next events of these ids where the event is "purchase" (e.g. event_id=3) and count visits in the second CTE.
-From these table, all required information was extracted.
+From these tables, all required information was extracted.

-The first table contains id and start_time of viewing checkout page visits
+The first table contains the id and start_time of viewing checkout page visits.

 ![image](https://user-images.githubusercontent.com/114192113/213291244-3d3c63a4-8ad4-467e-b1d6-70b43cad41fd.png)

-The second tables includes counts of viewing checkout page visit and purchase visit.
+The second table includes counts of viewing checkout page visits and purchase visits.

 ![image](https://user-images.githubusercontent.com/114192113/213292190-c38873c7-f4bd-489c-b06b-b6f1b2a100dd.png)